Introduction (Marty Friedman album)

-Introduction is the third studio album by guitarist Marty Friedman, released on November 8, 1994, through Shrapnel Records (United States) and Roadrunner Records (Europe), one week after his band Megadeth released Youthanasia.
-It is also the second album to feature Megadeth bandmate Nick Menza on drums.
-It was also a family affair, with Nick's father Don Menza playing shakuhachi.
+Introduction is the third studio album by guitarist Marty Friedman.
+It was released on November 8, 1994, through Shrapnel Records in the United States and Roadrunner Records in Europe.
+It is Friedman's second album to feature Nick Menza on drums; both Friedman and Menza were members of Megadeth at the time.
+Additionally, Nick's father Don Menza plays shakuhachi on the album.
+Introduction was released just one week after the Megadeth album Youthanasia.

 Critical reception

 Robert Taylor at AllMusic gave Introduction 4.5 stars out of 5, calling it "An unexpected masterpiece in a genre that could use more releases such as this."
 The album was described as having built on the formula set out in Friedman's previous album, Scenes (1992), but "with more maturity and musical diversity.
 Themes are not just introduced and abandoned in favor of gratuitous technical noodling, rather the compositions are thoughtfully explored and brought to a natural conclusion."